Login to Complete an Application or to Access Judging Panel

 - The prize will be awarded without regard to sex, race, or nationality.

-- Employees of SciLifeLab, AAAS, and collaborators in the management or sponsorship of this Prize and their relatives are not eligible to compete for the prize.
+- Employees of Science/AAAS, collaborators in the management or sponsorship of this Prize and their relatives, as well as the following are not eligible to enter: